Coiot/strides-strokes/src/pages/index.md

   - type: hero_section
     template: hero_section
     title: Humans 4 Health
-    subtitle: 'No Judgement, No Limits'
+    subtitle: "No Judgement, No Limits"
     content: >
       We're building a community of real people, real stories, honest collaboration and information about a journey to a healthier life.
 This